virtusize/integration_android/README.md

   virtusizeButton.setVirtusizeViewStyle(VirtusizeViewStyle.TEAL);
   ```

-B. You can also use any other button styles and/or define attributes like text, height, width, etc of the VirtusizeButton.
+**B. You can also use any other button styles and/or define the button's attributes like text, height, width, etc.**

 ```xml
 <com.virtusize.libsource.ui.VirtusizeButton